CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 ### For organisers/teachers

 CSC does not provide temporary training specific user accounts for courses anymore.
 If the participant does not yet have a user account, it needs to be created.
 The course organiser can then invite participants to the course project.
-If you're not able to create CSC user accounts please contact servicedesk@csc.fi.
+If you're not able to create CSC user accounts, please [contact CSC Service Desk](../support/contact.md).

 Please read carefully our guidance if you wish to have a course for your students using CSC's services.
 We request that you will create the project well in advance as soon as you have the list of the participants.
 And when the project is ready you are able to start sending out the invitations to your participants.